dra7n/Adrian_BlueStampPortfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZX0E4HqxcDc?si=fk7Na8wRHeSnDecw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+For my first milestone, I created an audio visualizer using an Arduino Uno R3, a microphone sensor, and a 32×8 LED dot matrix display.
+The microphone detects sound and sends an analog signal to the Arduino, which processes the audio using a Fast Fourier Transform and displays the results as moving frequency bars on the LED matrix.

+So far, I have completed the wiring, tested each component, and programmed the display to react to music.
+One challenge has been improving the microphone’s sensitivity and making the visualizer respond accurately to quieter sounds.
+My next steps are to refine the code, improve the audio input, organize the wiring, and build an enclosure for the finished project.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.